Male Hypogonadism: The Word Men Dread to Hear

 The thing to remember is this: if you have the symptoms of Low-T, and are considering getting a blood test to check your testosterone levels, make sure that you don’t solely rely on your total testosterone level.

-The ratio of FT to SHBG is even more important.
-If your blood test uncovers a drop below normal in your FT level, it may be time to consider your treatment options.
+The ratio of FT to SHBG is even more critical.
+If your blood test uncovers a drop below average in your FT level, it may be time to consider your treatment options.

 Hypogonadism refers to the body’s inability to produce testosterone as a result of an abnormal condition, usually in the testes or brain, but possibly from the causes listed above (i.e., obesity, medications, etc.).

-Regardless of which condition you are diagnosed with, the key thing is that both conditions are treatable.
+Regardless of which condition you are diagnosed with, the critical thing is that both conditions are treatable.
 Fortunately, when it comes to TRT…

 Previously, the medical community has been reluctant to treat this condition.
 And the media has sensationalized any adverse side effects from the treatment, while simultaneously downplaying the benefits of TRT.

 The result of this has been a persistent lack of understanding the benefits of TRT.
 This makes it difficult for men suffering from the condition to seek and receive treatment.

 This is in part caused by the reluctance of physicians to prescribe a testosterone replacement treatment, due to the narrow constraints mandated by the Food and Drug Administration (FDA).

 Critics of testosterone replacement therapy often insist that the marketing of the product by pharmaceutical companies has created a demand for a product that is at best unnecessary, and at worst, harmful.